teamdoug/factorio-mp-replay/README.md

 player indexes seem to jump around as players join, but I haven't tested this extensively.

 Then, copy the replay since you're going to modify it.
-Edit [control.lua](./control.lua) to change `player_mapping` to be the players in the order that they join the replay, then copy `control.lua` into the the replay file, overwriting the existing control.lua.
+Edit [control.lua](./control.lua) to change `player_names` to be the players in the replay in the order of your planning documents, then copy `control.lua` into the the replay file, overwriting the existing control.lua.

 Load the replay file and run through it as fast as your computer can handle.
 Stop when the rocket launches (or whenever you want bot actions to stop).